We are proud to admit excellent graduate students from around the globe!

 Also, applicants are encouraged to contact academic staff before applying.
 Finding a professor who is interested in having you as a graduate student will strengthen your application.
-A list of faculty members can be found here.
+Visit the Academic Staff page to find relevant faculty members' contact information.

 Exceptional PhD or MSc applicants from another university may be nominated for a University of Alberta PhD or MSc scholarship (if available).
 No application necessary.

 International Applicants: For GPA equivalencies, please see this chart: minimum grade point average required from countries other than Canada.

 For more admission information, visit the How to Apply page.

 You might have heard of the prestigious Vanier scholarships for incoming PhD students.
 These scholarships are worth $50,000 per year and are given to the very best students.
 If you feel that you are competitive for this scholarship, then please contact the graduate chair, Jochen Kuttler right away (firstname.lastname@example.org), but no later than August 1.